 Department of English and Comparative Literary Studies, Connecting Cultures GRP

 My postdoctoral project is entitled: Richard Hakluyt’s The Principal Navigations: Travel, Colonialism, Prose.
 The project focuses on The Principal Navigations (1598-1600), one of the most important works of English travel literature ever published.
 I aim to situate The Principal Navigations in the formation of global systems, such as trade, mobility and colonialism.
 I hypothesise that Hakluyt founded a form of colonial travel discourse which finds its way into the writing of the following century, specifically seventeenth-century prose fiction.
-I was previously a Postdoctoral Fellow in Early Modern English Literature at the University of Neuchatel, Switzerland, and I am finishing a monograph for OUP entitled Shakespeare and Error.
+I was previously a Postdoctoral Fellow in Early Modern English Literature at the University of Neuchatel, Switzerland, and I am finishing a monograph entitled Shakespeare and Error.